DSD-DBS/capella-collab-manager/docs/docs/user/projects/add-user/index.md

 !!! warning

-    You need to have the Administrator or Project Lead role for a project to perform the following steps.
+    You need to have the administrator or project administrator role for a project to perform the following steps.

 ## Add User to Project